nathanj/ogsdroid/README.md

 Todo
 ----

-  * Display clock
-  * Better stone graphics
+  * Make the board look nicer
   * Light/dark themes
   * Create a challenge
   * Zoom board for playing on smaller devices